cogent3/cogent3/doc/examples/codon_models.rst

     >>> lf = cnf.make_likelihood_function(tree, digits=2, space=3)
     >>> lf.set_alignment(aln)
     >>> lf.optimise(**optimiser_args)
-    >>> non_neutral_lnL = lf.getLogLikelihood()
+    >>> non_neutral_lnL = lf.get_log_likelihood()
     >>> non_neutral_nfp = lf.get_num_free_params()

 Now, we have a null model which we know (from having fit it above) has a MLE < 1.
 We will construct a rate-heterogeneity model with just 2 rate-classes (neutral and adaptive) that are separated by the boundary of omega=1.
-These rate-classes are specified as discrete bins in PyCogent and the model configuration steps for a bin or bins are done using the ``set_param_rule`` method.
+These rate-classes are specified as discrete bins in PyCogent3 and the model configuration steps for a bin or bins are done using the ``set_param_rule`` method.
 To ensure the alternate model starts with a likelihood at least as good as the previous we need to make the probability of the neutral site-class bin ~= 1 (these are referenced by the ``bprobs`` parameter type) and assign the null model omega MLE to this class.

 To get all the parameter MLEs (branch lengths, GTR terms, etc ..) into the alternate model we get an annotated tree from the null model which will have these values associated with it.